 1. Did the study address a clearly focused issue?

-The authors do not directly answer the first question, although it appears from the data that all 114 children were admitted on second presentation to hospital.
+The authors do not directly answer the first question, although it appears from the data that all 114 children were admitted on the second presentation to the hospital.

 2. Was the cohort recruited in an acceptable way?

 Yes – retrospectively via the patient database using diagnosis at admission.